2023-12 Dividend Income Report

 2011-07 $1556.17 $204.83 $235.96 $211.69

-Here is a table with the year-to-date amounts, the monthly amounts, and the three- and twelve-month moving averages for each June from 2011 through 2020:
+Here is a table with the year-to-date amounts, the monthly amounts, and the three- and twelve-month moving averages for each June from the beginning of my records through 2023:

 Month YTD Amount 3MMA 12MMA